 Ken Castro qualified from Leicester University in 1989 MB ChB, having obtained BSc (Hons) in Physiology at London University in 1983.
 He obtained MRCGP in 1995.
 He is on the obstetrics and minor surgery lists and is a GP Trainer.
 His clinical interests include obstetrics, gynaecology and genito-urinary medicine as well minor surgery and skin conditions.
-He is married with two young daughters and numerous pets.
+He is married with two daughters.

 |Dr Nicki Perry|

 Nicki Perry qualified from Bristol University in l997 MB ChB with BSc (Hons) in Cellular and Molecular Pathology.
 After completing the GP VTS scheme in Tunbridge Wells, she gained diplomas in obstetrics and gynaecology, child health and geriatric medicine with MRCGP in 2000.
 Nicki has an interest in minor surgery, acupuncture for muscular pain, and teenage health.
-She is married with four young children.
+She is married with four children.

 |Dr Rahul Joshi|

 Rahul Joshi graduated from St Mary’s Hospital Medical School (now Imperial College) in 1998 with a BSc in Chemical Pathology and MBBS.
 He completed his GP vocational training under Dr Ken Evans at this practice, attaining DRCOG and MRCGP in 2002 and joining as a Partner later that year.
 Rahul has an interest in medical education; he is a Trainer for GP Registrars at the Practice and former Programme Director of the Tunbridge Wells GP Vocational Training Scheme.
 In 2008, Rahul attained the Postgraduate Certificate in Medical Education at London South Bank University.
-He is the practice representative for the West Kent Health GP Federation.
+He is the practice representative for Tonbridge Primary Care Network.
 Rahul lives in Hildenborough with his wife who is a GP at another Tonbridge practice, and their two daughters.
 He is a keen Arsenal supporter, Sondheim fan and a plodding runner.

 |Dr James Evans|